 When I’m disabled, I look up to people, when I’m on a horse, people look up to me!

-The Psychology Honours students work with Equistria’s horses and pre-school children with neuro-developmental diagnoses to stimulate psychomotor-functioning-stimulation and promote well-being.
+The Psychology Honours students work on a weekly basis with Equistria’s horses and pre-school children with neuro-developmental diagnoses to stimulate psychomotor-functioning-stimulation and promote well-being.
 This is coordinated by Dr Pravani Naidoo, who did her Ph.D. on “The Influence of Therapeutic horse riding on the adaptive functioning and well-being of children with cerebral palsy”.

 Together, Marie Olivier and Dr Pravani Naidoo believes in recognising and promoting strengths and capabilities in individuals with disabilities, thus providing invaluable training opportunities for both children with disabilities and students at Equistria.
 The therapeutic riding forms a key part of a multi-disciplinary treatment team, by complementing the physiotherapy and occupational therapy sessions that the children receive at school.
 The aim of the therapeutic horse riding is to help riders to be as independent as possible, while ensuring the maximum therapeutic benefit.
 The individual attention and psychomotor stimulation which children receive during therapeutic riding activities, contributes to the prevention of secondary impairments, and works towards promoting their psychosocial well-being.

-Specialising in Riding for the Disabled and competing in the Para-Olympics, we won a Gold and Silver Medal – Rider and medallist: Chrisna Muller, diagnosed with brain cancer at 18 months.
+2008: Specialising in Riding for the Disabled and competing in the Para-Olympics, winning a Gold and Silver Medal – Rider and medallist: Chrisna Muller, diagnosed with brain cancer at 18 months.

 You are always one decision away from a totally different life.